 The better the hand-eye coordination is, the better will be the response.
 It is needed for every player in the game.
 From a pitcher to a fielder to a base runner, every player should master it.

-Solving a math question needs essential brain activities; the same is the case with the ball coming towards you on the field.
+Solving a math question needs essential brain activities; the same is true with the ball coming towards you on the field.

 Your brain needs to calculate where the ball will fall.
 The misinterpretation could cause the ball to fall on the ground instead of your hands.
-You need hand-eye coordination to quickly respond to the above-mentioned situation.
+You need hand-eye coordination to respond to the situation, as mentioned earlier, quickly.

-A delayed timing could lead to great damage for your team on the scoreboard.
+A delayed timing could lead to significant damage for your team on the scoreboard.
 So, for every player, it is a must thing to enhance hand-eye coordination.

 How to drills Hand-eye coordination in baseball?

 When you want to improve your hand-eye coordination, the first thing to do is to get your eyesight checked.
-If you have below-average eyesight, you will definitely be going to have trouble in perceiving the coming ball.
+If you have below-average eyesight, you will have trouble perceiving the coming ball.

 After doing the eyesight check, you can practice some drills to improve hand-eye coordination.
 You need to enhance your peripheral and central vision along with the reaction time to do that.